 If you’ve been to Sovereign Hill before, you’ll know it as a version of Ballarat in the late 1800s.
 What you might not know is that this magical place turns into a breathtaking wintry wonderland each day during the ‘Christmas in July’ festival.

-Little Red Robin Hood plays in the ‘town’s’ theatre, carols play in the street and St. Nick may even be spotted visiting!
+Beauty and the Beast plays in the ‘town’s’ theatre, carols play in the street and St. Nick may even be spotted visiting!
 By nightfall, the street is lit up with Vivid-style grand-scale images dancing along the old-style buildings.
-You can also meet the Goldfields animals at the Pig Pen every day.
+You can also meet Sir Ginger as he gets up to a world of mischief in the Marquee.

 Alice Springs Beanie Festival, Alice Springs, NT